 - All of my brush paths have been Expanded into Objects.

 - Objects and layers that are not visible (anything but the current character) have been deleted from each SVG file.

 - Object paths have been United in the Pathfinder panel, Made into a Compound Shape, and then Expanded as their own path or compound path.

 These steps, though a bit tedious, took my file size down from 800kb to 1kb or less.
 From here your files are ready to be imported into your font-making program of choice.

 Great Job, You're Done!

-Now that you've created all 89, or so, of your typeface characters, you're ready to jump on over to part two of this tutorial: font creation!
-We'll explore options for in-app font creation with a purchased script, exporting the character set into apps like Font Forge, and more!
+Now that you know how to design your own font in Illustrator and you've created all 89, or so, of your typeface characters, you're ready to jump on over to part two of this tutorial: font creation, where you'll learn the next steps of moving from vector to font!
+We'll explore options for in-app font creation using font creator plugin for Illustrator with a purchased script, exporting the character set into apps like Font Forge, and more!
 Share your font character creation below, and join me in the second part of this tutorial.